 "The index h, defined as the number of papers with citation number greater than or equal to h, is a useful index to characterise the scientific output of a researcher".
-An index to quantify an individual's scientific research output
+(Hirsch, 2005)

 The example below is an Author Citation h-Index from Scopus, where the author has 21 documents that have been cited at least 21 times by other researchers.

 Further information: h-index [Wikipedia]

 An author's engagement and impact can be observed in the influence their research has in industry, government policy change or in other benefits to society.